earthboundkid/bletchley/README.md

   -src string
         private key to extract public key from

-$ betchley-encode -h
+$ bletchley-encode -h
-betchley-encode generates a one time use password and encodes it with a public RSA key so that only the possessor of the private key can decode it, then encodes the message with the one time use password.
+bletchley-encode generates a one time use password and encodes it with a public RSA key so that only the possessor of the private key can decode it, then encodes the message with the one time use password.

-Usage of betchley-encode:
+Usage of bletchley-encode:

   -cipher-dest string
         file to save encrypted ciphertext into (default "cipher.pem")